 The most significant difference between eggs from cage-free and free range hens is outdoor access.
 Put simply, free range hens have it, while cage-free hens don’t.
 But with outdoor access come so many other benefits to hens—most notably, the ability to display their natural behaviors.

 In recent years, state-level initiatives like California’s Proposition 12 have called for new standards related to confinement, particularly in the case of egg-laying hens.
-Having produced to Certified Humane Free Range standards since 2003, we think this is a step in the right direction and long overdue.
+Having produced to Certified Humane standards since 2003, we think this is a step in the right direction and long overdue.
 But we also want consumers to understand that while cage-free is an improvement, many cage-free facilities still consist of floor to ceiling enclosures and massive warehouse barns that provide no outdoor access for laying hens.
-We continue to caution that this scale of demand will incentivize the very same producers who have been running caged factory farms all these years to convert their operations to cage free—and while this is an improvement, we remain somewhat skeptical about how truly humane those factory farms are as change is slowly but surely implemented.
-As advocates for real change, we think it's time to push for free range standards nationwide rather than giving factory farms more protection under another far-from-perfect label.
+As advocates for real change, we think it's time to push for healthy free range and pasture-raised standards nationwide rather than giving factory farms more protection under another far-from-perfect label.